meshplay/meshplay/docs/pages/concepts/logical/relationships.md

 #### Identifiying Non-Semantic Relationships

-The `isAnnotation` attribute of a Relationship or Component determines whether the given Relationship or Component represents a management concern for Meshery; whether the given Relationship or Component is sematically meaningful, and whose lifecycle is managed by Meshery.
+The `isAnnotation` attribute of a Relationship or Component determines whether the given Relationship or Component represents a management concern for Meshplay; whether the given Relationship or Component is sematically meaningful, and whose lifecycle is managed by Meshplay.

 ## Core Concepts of Relationships